keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ## Amazon FSx for Lustre

 ### Amazon FSx for Lustre Simplified:
 Amazon FSx for Lustre makes it easy and cost effective to launch and run the open source Lustre file system for high-performance computing applications.
-With FSx for Lustre, you can launch and run a file system that can proccess massive data sets at up to hundreds of gigabytes per second of throughput, millions of IOPS, and sub-millisecond latencies.
+With FSx for Lustre, you can launch and run a file system that can process massive data sets at up to hundreds of gigabytes per second of throughput, millions of IOPS, and sub-millisecond latencies.

 ### Amazon FSx for Lustre Key Details:
 - FSx for Lustre is compatible with the most popular Linux-based AMIs, including Amazon Linux, Amazon Linux 2, Red Hat Enterprise Linux (RHEL), CentOS, SUSE Linux and Ubuntu.